HarryEP/stockdata/README.md

 ## how to run

 Run `\i schema.sql` in your postgres terminal to set up the database.

-Run `python3 fill_database.py`to add the stock of your choice between 2 certain dates.
+Run `python3 fill_database.py`to add the stock of your choice between 2 certain dates to the database

-Then do control and C in the terminal to close.
+To run the analysis, run `streamlit run analysis.py` Then do control and C in the terminal to close.

 ### future updates